mrigankaghosh9/Super_Store-Sales-Dashboard/README.md

 🧬Monthly Sales Trend: The bottom timeline chart suggests that sales are higher in the summer months (June, July, August) and lower in the winter months (December, January, February).

 ## Here are some observations from the sales forecast:

 🔋Overall Sales Trend: The sales forecast shows an upward trend, with some fluctuations throughout the year.
 Sales appear to be higher in Q4 (October) and lower in Q1 (April) for most states.

 🔋State Performance: California has the highest projected sales throughout the timeframe, followed by New York and Texas.
 Pennsylvania and Ohio have the next highest forecasted sales.

 🔋Specific State Examples:
-California: Sales are expected to be around 335K in June 2019 and increase to 420K by October 2020.
+📜California: Sales are expected to be around 335K in June 2019 and increase to 420K by October 2020.
 They are then expected to climb to over 500K by January 2021.

-New York: Sales are forecasted to be around 187K in June 2019 and reach nearly 220K by October 2020.
+📜New York: Sales are forecasted to be around 187K in June 2019 and reach nearly 220K by October 2020.
 They are then expected to surpass 250K by January 2021.

-Texas: Sales are expected to be around 116K in June 2019 and reach over 140K by October 2020.
+📜Texas: Sales are expected to be around 116K in June 2019 and reach over 140K by October 2020.
 They are then expected to climb to nearly 170K by January 2021.